Dr Jon-Paul Marshall

 About me

-I offer a warm, nurturing space in which, collaboratively, we can explore and make sense of difficulties you are facing.
-As a practitioner psychologist, I recognise that emotional, psychological, behavioural, and relational difficulties usually have multiple causes, and therefore different therapeutic methods will be helpful for different people at different times.
-Primarily, my style is relational and contextual.
+I offer a nurturing space in which, collaboratively, we can explore, make sense of, and help you move through difficulties you face.
+As a practitioner psychologist, I recognise that emotional, psychological, existential, behavioural, spiritual, and relational difficulties can be understood in many different ways, which in turn offer us many ways through.

 Training, qualifications & experience